- task-force (n.)

 - tatter (n.)

-- c.1400, tatrys (plural) "slashed garments," from a Scandinavian source (cf. Old Norse töturr "rags, tatters, tattered garment"), cognate with Old English tættec, tætteca "rag, tatter."
+- c.1400, tatrys (plural) "slashed garments," from a Scandinavian source such as Old Norse töturr "rags, tatters, tattered garment," cognate with Old English tættec, tætteca "rag, tatter."
 Related: Tatters.

 - tatterdemalion (n.)